AspireVenom/uBlock/README.md

 [Manifesto][Manifesto]

 Free.
 Open-source.
 For users by users.
-No donations sought.
+No donations are sought.

 Without the preset filter lists, this extension is nothing.
 If you ever want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.